 I am a lawyer practising on Lək̓ʷəŋən and W̱SÁNEĆ territories.
-My areas of practice are family law, wills & estates, and child protection.
-I’m an associate lawyer at Davison & Co and you can reach me at 250.388.9667 or at firstname.lastname@example.org.
-I work with both private and Legal Services Society clients.
+My areas of practice are family law and child protection, including queer and fertility-related family law.
+I also provide some personal and estate planning documents.
+I’m an associate lawyer at Davison & Co and you can reach me at 250.388.9667 or at email@example.com.
+I work with both private and Legal Aid clients.
 I’m a member of the Law Society of British Columbia and of the Canadian Bar Association.
-You can find more about my experience and awards at my LinkedIn profile.

 I received my Juris Doctor degree from the Faculty of Law at the University of Victoria on unceded W̱SÁNEĆ territory in 2019, and my major paper, “Inheriting Relationships: Reimagining the Practice of Estates and Trusts Through Anishinaabe Stories About Plants,” was completed under the supervision of Professor John Borrows.